 Use undiluted vinegar to wipe cans, containers, jars, or boxes that have contained the infested food.
 Also, wipe the inside of your kitchen cabinets where these items were stored.

-The vinegar will kill any remaining larvae that may be anywhere near the products you’ve removed.
+The vinegar will kill any remaining pantry moths larvae that may be anywhere near the products you’ve removed.

 4. Clean Your Pantry Thoroughly

 Until you’re sure that the problem is over, you can’t use the pantry to store your food.
-Instead, consider placing your grains in your freezer if you have enough space.
-You can also store them in any other cabinet as long as it’s far from the infested pantry.
+Instead, consider placing your grains in your freezer.

-If several weeks have passed with no sign of moths, you can restock your pantry.
-However, it’s always a good idea to check for grain moth activity every now and then.
+If several weeks have passed with no sign of these pantry pests, you can restock your pantry.
+However, it’s always a good idea to check for grain moth infestation every now and then.

-Remember, early detection of the problem will help you solve it more quickly.
+Remember, early detection of infestation will help you solve it more quickly.

 Of course, you can always use a few prevention tips to keep those annoying pests away.
 You should start by following these steps.

-This tip can be helpful if the food you’ve brought from the store has grain moth eggs.
-Once you place infested flour or cereal in a tight-sealing container, the larvae won’t be able to get out.
+This tip can be helpful if the grains or other foods you’ve brought from the store has grain moth infestation.
+Once you place infested flour or affected items in a tight-sealing container, the pantry moths larvae won’t be able to get out.

 Therefore, you’ll only need to throw away the containers of this jar without having to clean the whole cabinet.

-Some herbs can repel moths, so you may want to keep those inside your cabinets to keep moths at bay.
+Some herbs can repel pantry moths , so you may want to keep those inside your cabinets to keep moths at bay.
 These herbs include:

 - Mint leaves